 Chemistry can be a really high-scoring subject for medical aspirants if they focus on laying a strong foundation from the beginning of their preparation.
 The syllabus of Chemistry is quite vast and it can only be completed by following a dedicated time-table.
 It is recommended to devote equal time to Physical, Inorganic & Organic Chemistry.

-Talking of Inorganic Chemistry, it needs to be practised throughout the year and not left for a month before the examination.
+Talking of Inorganic Chemistry, it needs to be practiced throughout the year and not left for a month before the examination.
 It is also advised for students to notice the pattern of questions that are asked in previous years.
 The variety of questions will help you develop a problem-solving approach.

 All the best and drop a comment below in case of questions.
 Keep following Etoosindia blog for more updates!